liuzhousi/FPGC4/README.md

 00001001100000000001000100000001 //Compute r1 + 1 and write result to r1
 00001001100000000001001000000010 //Compute r2 + 1 and write result to r2
 01100000000000000010001000110000 //If r2 == r3, then jump to offset 2
-10010001100000000100100001001010 //Jump to constant address 3 of ROM 10010000000000000000000000000000 //Jump to constant address 0 11111111111111111111111111111111 //Halt
+10010001100000000100100001001010 //Jump to constant address 3 of ROM* 10010000000000000000000000000000 //Jump to constant address 0 11111111111111111111111111111111 //Halt
+* Note: change this address when the memory map changes
 ```

 ## Assembler for B322
 To simplify writing code for the B322, one can use the B322 assembly language.
 The assembler compiles the assembly code to 32 bit machine instructions.
-The input file is currently code.asm, and the output is currently printed to stdout.
+The input file is currently code.asm, and the output is printed to stdout.

 ### Line types
 Each line is parsed on its own.
 There are four types of lines: